EVilm1/WIKI-HACK-DJI-OSD/README.md

 *With ``$``, the VTX port number **- 1**.<br /> Example: the VTX is on ``UART1``, so ``displayport_msp_serial = 0``.*<br />

-(Reminder: I use version 4.3 of betaflight, the commands are not the same for version 4.4)
+(Reminder: I use version 4.3 of betaflight, the commands may not be the same for version 4.4)

 <!-- MOVE MSP-OSD -->
 # 2. Move elements of MSP-OSD